Indivd Insights

 This is not an unusual situation.
 It is the norm.
 Across apparel, home, and specialty retail, the overwhelming majority of store performance measurement stops at footfall and sales conversion.
 Both are lagging indicators.
 Both measure outcomes that have already happened, and neither can tell you why they happened or what to change.

 The result is a structural blind spot.
-Retailers invest in display windows, zone layouts, assortment decisions, and staffing models based on intuition or historical sales data — without ever knowing whether the people in the store match the people the strategy is designed for.
-As Peter Fader, Professor of Marketing at the Wharton School, has argued across two decades of customer centricity research: companies that treat all customers as equal systematically misallocate resources, because the distribution of commercial value across any customer base is not equal at all.
+Retailers invest in display windows, zone layouts, assortment decisions, and staffing models based on intuition or historical sales data, without ever knowing whether the people in the store match the people the strategy is designed for.
+As Peter Fader, Professor of Marketing at the Wharton School, has argued across two decades of customer centricity research, companies that treat all customers as interchangeable systematically misallocate resources, because the distribution of customer lifetime value across any customer base is highly skewed.
+A small number of customers generate value vastly disproportionate to their share of the base, while a significant share generate negligible or negative value (Fader, 2011; Fader and Hardie, 2010).
+Grewal, Levy, and Kumar's organizing framework for customer experience management in retailing, published in the Journal of Retailing in 2009, made a complementary case: that retailers who measure the full customer experience rather than isolated transaction metrics gain a structurally different understanding of store performance (Grewal, Levy, and Kumar, 2009).

-New camera-based analytics infrastructure is closing this gap.
-By applying computer vision to existing security camera feeds — without capturing identifiable data — retailers can now measure visitor quality, zone-level engagement, and strategic alignment in real time, at scale, and across their entire store estate.
+New camera-based analytics infrastructure is beginning to close this gap.
+By applying computer vision to existing security camera feeds, without capturing identifiable data, retailers can now measure visitor quality, zone-level engagement, and strategic alignment in real time, at scale, and across their entire store estate.
 The question this creates is not whether the data is available.
 It is whether retailers know what to measure.

 The problem with counting entrances